semaphoreci/semaphore/docs/docs/using-semaphore/workflows.md

 - Manually re-running workflows
 - Running pipelines using [Tasks](./tasks)

-Aditionally, you can configure workflows to be triggered by:
+Additionally, you can configure workflows to be triggered by:

 - Pull requests
 - Pull request on forked repositories